 But as I typed this here now I noticed that he refers to it as “the final step” and I remind myself that I mustn’t forget that there was probably plenty of wrestling before that.
 So while there was a moment when the final step happened, there was probably a long labour leading up to that birth.

-In my own case, looking back, it seems to me that the process started back in late 1989 when I accompanied a friend to church and, to my surprise, felt a very strong desire to go back to that church, and kept feeling that strong pull, so I kept going back – not really knowing at the time how to explain it, it wasn’t that I loved the people so much or the songs or anything in particular about what they were doing, it’s that there was a presence of someone there who was quietly drawing me to him.
+In my own case, looking back, it seems to me that the process started back in late 1989 when I accompanied my then girlfriend to church and, to my surprise, felt a very strong desire to go back to that church.
+So I kept going back – not really knowing at the time how to explain it… It wasn’t that I loved the people so much, or the songs, or anything in particular about what they were doing – it’s that there was a presence of someone there who was quietly drawing me to him.

 Then there was the sudden desire to read the Bible, so I bought one and read the four Gospels (where did I get the idea of starting there? that must have been God’s work too) and then, when I’d finished reading them, there was that total conviction that what I’d just read was the truth – another gift from God, another step along the way.